flatbill/eleventy-netlify-boilerplate/pages/home.md

   order: 0
 ---
 # Welcome Home Sentient Beings
-home file is eleventy-netlify-boilerplate/pages/home.md this web page is a mix of .ntk (nunjucks)  and  .md (markdown text files) Look mom, i'm writing text as markdown in eleventy-netlify-boilerplate/pages/home.md See the BLOG section for notes on markdown.
+Home file is eleventy-netlify-boilerplate/pages/home.md These web pages are a mix of .ntk (nunjucks)  and  .md (markdown text files).

+>Look mom, i'm writing text as markdown in eleventy-netlify-boilerplate/pages/home.md See the BLOG section for notes on markdown.

-##### Why use this approach of Netlify + 11ty ?
+##### Why use this approach of  11ty on Netlify ?
-I suppose it's OK if you already love 11ty, along with the static page and snippet-driven-design.
-OK, some call this Component Driven Design.
-Sheesh.
+Some call this Component Driven Design.
+It feels more like snippet-driven-design.
-If you are using Netlify, then maybe this approach gets you started.
+Seperate content from layout.
+A static site.

-But there is a learning curve to 11ty.
+there is a learning curve to 11ty.
 It seems to be a tool for tech people, who want to hand-craft their website.
 I built an ugly site here.
 Maybe somebody 11ty-oriented could pretty it up.